 Beginners may find this podcast insightful as it covers a wide variety of topics around business administration that are tailored to young and small entrepreneurs who are just starting out.

-The podcast covers everything business-related, such as branding, leadership, management, and mindset-building, presented by the multi-billionaire woman entrepreneur Annemarie Cross.
+The podcast covers everything business-related, such as how to build a brand, leadership, management, and mindset-building, presented by the multi-billionaire woman entrepreneur Annemarie Cross.

 There are currently 279 episodes in total, all of which you can listen to on her website.

 The Content Champion Podcast is designed to help business owners and marketers understand the art of content marketing.

 The host, Loz James, will guide you through topics ranging from writing awesome copy to editing compelling video materials.
-He also shares ideas and tips useful for small business owners who want to flourish in the industry.
+He also shares ideas and tips for small business owners who want to flourish in the industry.

 It currently has 95 episodes, with each of them presenting popular content marketers like Neil Patel and Sarah Mitchell as a special guest.